ryyanrashid01/Basic-Machine-Learning-Models/README.md

 # Basic Machine Learning Models

-This repository contains the different machine learning models trained in the course's lab.
+This repository contains the code for different basic machine learning models.

 - Lab 1: Introduction to NumPy and Pandas
 - Lab 2: